 2. Update the page

 Even with pages that have less than 400 words, you will want to make sure the information on the page is current.
 If the content of the page is relevant but not up to date, update the page to make sure that it is relevant to your current offerings.

 If the content is relevant but not detailed enough, add more information about the topic on the page.
 Make sure that the web page plays a relevant role in converting visitors on your website.

 Another advantage to updating the content is that it’s less work than creating new content.
 And the old pages usually contain some backlinks that you want to keep.
 When updating a page, you can also add videos, infographics and other content that makes the page more linkworthy.

 3. Redirect the page

 If you have another page on your website that contains a better version of the same content, you can redirect the thin content page to the rich-content page.
 This will also help resolve any duplicate content issues.

 4. Remove the page

 If the content of a page is outdated, no longer applies to your business, or if it makes your business look out of date, it might be a good idea to remove the page from your website.

 Although removing the page should only be done if it is not possible to redirect the old page to another page of your website that is up to date.

 Review Your Website Content Regularly

 Updating or replacing content that doesn’t provide value for your customers is always a good idea.
 Include checking all links – both links to other pages in your site, and to other websites.
 Be sure to also check any redirects on your website.
 You want to avoid any problems caused by a bad redirect.

 Read more about Website Maintenance Guidelines.

 Would you like support for your website?
 Webb Weavers Consulting can help!
-Contact Debbie today to schedule a website consultation.
+Contact Debbie today to schedule an introductory call.